Sermon for the Feast of the Holy Trinity – Cycle A Homily

 Situating ourselves within the Gospel of Luke

 During this liturgical year, our gospel readings come from the Gospel of Luke.
 The public ministry of Jesus in the Gospel of Luke begins in Chapter 4 (vv.14-30) with the proclamation of his mission statement using the words of prophet Isaiah, in the synagogue at Nazareth.
 “Good News to the Poor”, was his motto.
 Jesus seems to give a very broad meaning to the word ‘poor’.
 In Chapters 4 to 6 of Luke, Jesus has been curing the sick and the possessed, being kind to women (Lk 4:38-39), feeding the hungry (Lk 6:1-3), giving hope to the hopeless (Lk 6:17f) and forgiving sinners (Lk 5:20).
 Yes, sinners too lack something – forgiveness and salvation.
 (See Lk 7:22 for a concise summary).
-Meanwhile the Pharisees and the […]
+Meanwhile the Pharisees and […]

 Sermon for 10th Sunday in Ordinary Time – Cycle C Homily